Christina1281995/arcpy_toolbox_sen2cube/README.md

 - Lots of Testing
 - Check other Factbases (Afghanistan and Syria) and make sure they work as well
 - Add metadata documentation to toolbox
+- Write a nice readme document here on GitHub

 ## Future To-Do's
 - Dynamically load the Knowledgebases, Factbases, and Time Ranges into the drop-down lists shown in the user inferface